agzsoftsi/holbertonschool-web_front_end/0x00-html_advanced/README.md

 > - replace it with the image above
 > - make sure the image is in the same directory as all of your other files and that the file name is logo-black.png
 > - alt: Techium logo
-> - don’t forget to specify width of 160 and height of 40
+> - donï¿½t forget to specify width of 160 and height of 40
 - in footer, after the opening tag and before the address
 > - insert the logo image
 > - alt: Techium logo
-> - don’t forget to specify the width and height (same as in header)
+> - donï¿½t forget to specify the width and height (same as in header)

 W3C does not need to pass